 If a school learns that it has suffered a data breach, it must investigate the incident immediately.

-Your aim is to determine whether the breach needs to be reported to your supervisory authority, which will be the case if it “pose[s] a risk to the rights and freedoms of natural living persons”.
+Your aim is to determine whether you are required to report the incident needs to your supervisory authority, which will be the case if it “pose[s] a risk to the rights and freedoms of natural living persons”.

 This generally refers to the possibility of affected individuals facing economic or social damage (such as bullying), reputational damage or financial losses.